dianadiazc/customer-wa/content/work3/_index.md

 <img src="images/rel.png" alt="drawing" width="150"/>

 {{% notice note %}}
-During the Well-Architected Framework Review (WAFR) you explained to **AnyCompany** about how important is to build a resilient solution as required to protect against failure.
-The customer understood the risks and business impact in case of failure.
-They trust your criteria as an APN Partner to recommend them the best resilient architecture.
+During the Well-Architected Framework Review (WAFR) you checked with other people at **AnyCompany** about how important is to build a resilient solution as required to protect against failure.
+Through those conversations, there was a clear understanding about the risks and business impact in case of failure.
+That is why you will help to implement a resilient architecture for the application.
 {{% /notice %}}

 ## Objective